Code-Institute-Submissions/5km-parks-MP2/README.md

 5. Leave the default folder as '/root'.
 6. Once ready, the URL will appear in the green banner above source.

+#### Fork
+1. [Login](https://github.com/login) to your GitHub account([or join](https://github.com/join)).
+2. Go to the repo by clicking [here](https://github.com/asdub/5km-parks-MP2).
+3. Click fork in the top right corner of the screen.

+#### Clone (Local)
+1. [Login](https://github.com/login) to your GitHub account([or join](https://github.com/join)).
+2. Go to the repo by clicking [here](https://github.com/asdub/5km-parks-MP2).
+3. On the main page of the repository click on 'Code'.
+4. Click on the 'Clipboard'/ copy icopy the clone URL (Clone with HTTPs).
+4. In your local environment open your terminal, navigate to or create a directory.
+5. Paste the URL into your terminal and enter.
+The repo should be successfully cloned.